w3security/cli/help/cli-commands/container-monitor.md

 **2**: failure, try to re-run command\
 **3**: failure, no supported projects detected

-## Configure the Snyk CLI
+## Configure the w3security CLI

-You can use environment variables to configure the Snyk CLI and set variables for connecting with the Snyk API.
+You can use environment variables to configure the w3security CLI and set variables for connecting with the w3security API.

-There are environment variables that apply to the container command; see [Configure the Snyk CLI](https://docs.w3security.io/features/w3security-cli/configure-the-w3security-cli)
+There are environment variables that apply to the container command; see [Configure the w3security CLI](https://docs.w3security.io/features/w3security-cli/configure-the-w3security-cli)

 ## Debug